BoiledLettuce/Weather-Dashboard/README.md

 ## Overview

-A useful City Weather Dashboard to help plan for trips 5 day's ahead.
+A useful City Weather Dashboard to help plan for trips up to 5 days in advance.

 **Note:** CSS Needs to be updated for better visuals.